 Development expenditure incurred by or on behalf of the Group is accumulated separately for each area of interest in which economically recoverable resources have been identified.
-Such expenditure comprises costs directly attributable to the construction of a mine and the related infrastructure.
+Such expenditure comprises cost directly attributable to the construction of a mine and the related infrastructure.

-Once a decision to develop an area has been made the carrying amount of the exploration and evaluation expenditure in respect of the area of interest is aggregated with the development expenditure and classified under non-current assets as development properties.
+Once a development decision has been taken, the carrying amount of the exploration and evaluation expenditure in respect of the area of interest is aggregated with the development expenditure and classified under non-current assets as development properties.